valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in scripts: yes
 * Available in functions: yes

-Returns the current Redis server version as a Lua string.
+Returns the current Valkey server version as a Lua string.
 The reply's format is `MM.mm.PP`, where:

 * **MM:** is the major version.